 He sustained serious injuries in the crash, including 7 fractured vertebrae, 6 broken ribs, a punctured lung and cuts on his mouth, cheek and nose.
 The next thing he knew was waking up in hospital the following morning, as he had been kept sedated on morphine to aid his recovery.
 He also needed nearly 300 stitches in his face and on his head.

 Our client was forced to take sick leave from his job in the Army and undergo multiple operations for the reconstruction of his nose.
 Ultimately, he was medically discharged by the MoD because of the severity of his injuries.

 To make matters worse, the driver responsible for the car accident couldn’t be traced, as our client wasn’t able to get any details when the accident happened.
 All he knew was the colour of the car, and despite a police investigation, neither the driver nor the car could be tracked down.

 How We Helped

-The injured man contacted our Car Accident Solicitors who are specialists in untraced driver claims.
+The injured man contacted our Car Accident Lawyers who are specialists in untraced driver claims.
 Simon Stanfield, Partner and Head of Road Traffic Accidents, believed the injured man did have a reasonable claim for compensation.